 Adolescents spend a large portion of their day connected to a digital device, and this became even more pronounced during the pandemic.
-The objective of the CyberTeens research project is to understand the developmental and social factors related to adolescent’s technology engagement, as well as the long term impact of spending so much time on screens.
-This work is novel in that it is framed within the context of adolescent development and therefore accounts for the salience of social goals and peer/romantic relationships for this age group.
+The objective of the CyberTeens research project is to understand the developmental and social factors related to adolescent’s technology engagement.
+Since this study started during COVID, we also included COVID-related questions to find out how teens were doing during the pandemic.
+This work is novel in that it is framed within the context of positive youth development.

 Parent, N., Xiao, B., Hein-Salvi, C., & Shapka, J. (2022).
 Should We Be Worried about Smartphone Addiction?
 An Examination of Canadian Adolescents’ Feelings of Social Disconnection in the Time of COVID-19.
 International Journal of Environmental Research and Public Health, 19(15), 9365. doi: 10.3390/ijerph19159365.

 Parent, N., Bond, T. A., & Shapka, J. D. (2021).
 Smartphones as attachment targets: an attachment theory framework for understanding problematic smartphone use.
 Current Psychology, 1-12. doi: 10.1007/s12144-021-02092-w.

 Parent, N., Dadgar, K., Xiao, B., Hesse, C., & Shapka, J. D. (2021).
 Social disconnection during COVID‐19: The role of attachment, fear of missing out, and smartphone use.
 Journal of Research on Adolescence, 31(3), 748-763. doi: 10.1111/jora.12658.

 Shapka, J. D. (2019).
 Adolescent technology engagement: It is more complicated than a lack of self‐control.
 Human Behavior and Emerging Technologies, 1(2), 103-110.